startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

 0.05) To solve a difficult 3D problem or 2D problem.
 Solve the lower dimension first,
      and then use it to guide your solution for higher dimensions.
      Such as max area of rectangle of 1's.
+     Also think of other leetcode problems you did and just copy paste the ideas lol Maximal Rectangle can use strategies from largest histogram leetcode problem.

 0.1) When doing string splitting, there are helper functions
      but sometimes its better to for loop through the